wordslab-org/wordslab-notebooks/README.md

 # wordslab-notebooks

-The simplest way to set up a GPU-accelerated workspace on your local PC to develop and test AI applications.
+**wordslab-notebooks** is the simplest way to set up a GPU-accelerated workspace on your local PC to develop and test AI applications.

 What you need
 - a computer with a **x64 processor** (Intel or AMD) and at least 8 GB of RAM